When a Delaware LLC is no longer needed or wanted, the LLC owners consider to dissolve it.

 If you can't find specific instructions in your LLC agreement, you'll need to contact a Delaware lawyer for help.

-The process will usually require that the LLC members vote to dissolve the company and then work with the state to terminate its existence properly.
+The process will usually require that the LLC members vote to dissolve the company and then work with the state to terminate its existence properly and the right to conduct business.

 Some notices may be a courtesy, while others may need to be formal to notify parties affected by the company's dissolution.

-Delaware Franchise Tax must be paid in order to dissolve a Delaware limited liability company.
+This tax must be paid to dissolve a Delaware limited liability company.
 This is a flat fee that is not based on the company's income or business conducted.
 If the LLC has generated no income, it must pay a franchise tax.

 The easiest way to pay the Delaware franchise tax is online through the state's e-gov portal in their franchise tax section.
 You can also mail a check or money order payable to "The Delaware Secretary of State, Delaware Division of Corporations" [2].

-If you have trouble calculating your franchise tax and filing fees, make sure to seek legal or tax advice from a professional.
+If you have trouble calculating your franchise tax and filing fees, we recommend seeking legal or tax advice from a professional.

-Close all business accounts by contacting the bank or relevant revenue authorities.
-Inform the IRS and State Division of Revenue with a final return, stating the LLC's full name, employer identification number, address, effective dissolution date, and reasons.
+For our Delaware LLC, we also informed the IRS and State Division of Revenue of the dissolution with a final return, stating the LLC's full name, employer identification number, address, effective dissolution date, and reasons.

 Single-member LLCs report on Schedule C Form 1040, while multi-member LLCs file their tax return as the final return for tax purposes.